 “Every year 8 million tonnes of plastic enters our oceans through our rivers.
 But it’s not just our oceans, its all over our land, in our cities, our countryside, even in the world’s most remote places, like the Arctic.
 Plastic particles are washed out of our clothes, our toothpaste, and even from our car tyres into the food chain.
 It’s in our food, in our water and in the air that we breathe.
 Every individual can make a difference, and it’s up to us to change what our future looks like.”
 Charlie, age 28

-Sign up to find out more about Action Not Excuses and learn how you can stand with young people in 2021.
+Sign up to find out more about Action Not Excuses and learn how you can stand with young people.

 Action we are supporting.

 Action Not Excuses will support thousands of young people to adopt sustainable behaviours and advocate for alternatives to single use plastic, fast fashion, and food waste.
 Young people will be able to join together to combat unsustainable consumption practices and develop solutions to create zero waste communities.
 These will help drive the green recovery from the pandemic.

 “We need a relationship with the environment that is associated with caring for biodiversity and also creating harmony with architecture, industrial production, personal consumption and urban planning.”
 Eli, age 27

 Young people in Costa Rica are leading a campaign called ‘Greentalist’.
 The campaign will support thousands of young people to promote positive environmental actions and behaviours.
 This will help young people across Costa Rica to adopt a more sustainable lifestyle.